basiljs/basiljs.github.io/reference/data/join.md

 layout: entry
 title: join
 codetitle: 'join(array, separator)'
-description: "Combines an array of Strings into one String, each separated by\nthe character(s) used for the separator parameter.
-To join arrays\nof ints or floats, it's necessary to first convert them to strings\nusing nf() or nfs()."
+description: 'Combines an array of Strings into one String, each separated by the character(s) used for the separator parameter.
+To join arrays of ints or floats, it''s necessary to first convert them to strings using `nf()` or `nfs()`.'
 category: Data
 subcategory: 'String Functions'
 returns: